-There is a long history of novels and poems that include descriptions of images such as artworks: Proust’s description of the yellow wall in Vermeer’s View in Delft, Ashbery’s Self-Portrait in a Convex Mirror, Don DeLillo’s Point Omega, Javier Marías’s A Heart so White, and Thomas Bernhard’s Old Masters.
+There is a long history of novels and poems that include descriptions of images such as artworks: Proust’s description of the yellow wall in Vermeer’s View in Delft, Ashbery’s meditation on Parmigianino’s painting in Self-Portrait in a Convex Mirror, Don DeLillo’s use of Douglas Gordon’s Twenty-Four Hour Psycho in the novel Point Omega, Thomas Bernhard’s use of one of Tintoretto portraits in Old Masters.
 Those possibilities take up where the final chapter of “What is Interesting Writing in Art History?” left off, because such books aren’t really about artworks, and don’t have images physically present in the book.
 And just outside that theme, in turn, are books that describe imaginary artworks (including, I suppose, the passage on Achilles’s shield in The Iliad), and the many novels that describe non-art images (of which I would single out Robbe-Grillet’s Jealousy and Georges Perec’s Life: A User’s Manual as crucial examples).

 I’d like to draw as firm a distinction as I can between all instances of ekphrasis and examples of images actually present in texts.
 It’s not an unproblematic distinction.
-A number of philosophers have pointed out that there is no firm distinction between writing and images: texts, and language itself, are inherently imagistic; and images are inherently discursive or voiced.
-As Jean-Luc Nancy says, the two are in a “distinct oscillation” and often cannot be well distinguished.
+A number of philosophers have pointed out that there is no clear difference between writing and images: texts, and language itself, are inherently imagistic; and images are inherently discursive or voiced.
+As Jean-Luc Nancy says, the two are in a “distinct oscillation” and often interdependent.
 One way to get at the sorts of difference I have in mind is by listing several senses of ekphrasis, beginning with the classical uses.
-The more recent uses of ekphrasis are perhaps more difficult to separate from this project, but the earlier ones are helpfully distinct.
+The more recent uses of ekphrasis are perhaps more difficult to separate from this project, but the earlier ones are helpfully different.